opeyemitechpro/my-projects/docs/blog/posts/How_I_Got_300_AWS_Credits.md

 With these credits, I’ve been able to venture beyond the AWS Free Tier and try out AWS services that would normally come with a cost.

-The credits have been a great opportunity to test and grow my projects without worrying about unexpected costs.
+The credits have been a great opportunity to test and grow my cloud projects without worrying about unexpected costs.

 ## **Additional Resources**